iarsystems/cmake-tutorial/README.md

 __CMake 3__ has been described as the beginning of the "Modern CMake" age.
 Since then, it has been advised to avoid variables in favor of targets and properties.
 The commands __add_compile_options()__, __include_directories()__, __link_directories()__, __link_libraries()__, that were at the core of __CMake 2__, should now be replaced by target-specific commands.

 The __CMakeLists.txt__ in the examples use expressions that look like this `$<...>`.
 Those are the so-called [_generator expressions_][url-cm-docs-genex] (or _genex_, for short) and they allow us to express our intentions in many powerful ways.

->:warning: In order to get the all the examples, you can clone this repository __or__, if you want to get only the files from a single example, click on its respective link in the examples' titles and get it bundled in a __zip__ archive.

 ### Example 1 - [Mixing C and Assembly][url-repo-example1]